genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 ## Declarative HTML API

-The following example shows the usage of the declarative API with `zero-charts` and the output it will produce.
+The following example shows the usage of the declarative API with `zero-charts` and the output that it produces.
 ```html
 <foundation-layout>
 	<foundation-layout-region>